-The popularity of hydroponic systems has exploded over the past few years, with more New Yorkers beginning their very own experiences in the revolutionary urban agricultural era.
-The demand for fresh and higher quality produce by urban dwellers has helped drive the innovation and technology in designing urban hydroponic systems.
-Hydroponic systems solve traditional obstacles of large scale agriculture by reimagining ways to utilize space, water, and nutrient for plants.
-One of the advantage of hydroponic farming is that it consumes up to 90% less water than traditional agricultural methods.
-The systems resembles connected channels in which nutrient rich water flow through and allow for plants to absorb.
+Hydroponic systems overcome traditional obstacles of large-scale agriculture by reimagining ways to utilize space, water, and nutrients for plants.
+One of the advantages of hydroponic farming is that it consumes up to 90 percent less water than traditional agricultural methods.
+The systems resemble connected channels in which nutrient-rich water flows through so it can be absorbed by plants.